miniSat/Minisat/docs/usage.rst

 First create compute resource.

-To do so click on Infrastructure -> Compute Resource
+Click on Infrastructure -> Compute Resource

 * Fill all the details
 * Make sure there is no current existance of name and IP address in database.